US Calls On Iran To Unblock Social Media Sites Amid Protests - Slashdot

 Most of us know that the Saudis are the real enemies.
 How many here know that is illegal not to be a Muslim in that country?

-Whatever happened to Occupy Wall Street (Score:3)
+Whatever happened to Occupy Wall Street (Score:2, Insightful)

 The USA "preaches" to other nations as if it's never done anything to stifle "free speech and expression" in areas under its jurisdiction.